ragona/draw/README.md

 # draw
 *WARNING: This library is in early development!
 Expect changes.*

-A tiny drawing library for Rust.
+A small Rust library for 2D drawing.
 Simple display list and vector shapes.
 Currently supports SVG output, designed to also support PNG and other formats.